 3- RESULTS

 3.1.
-Petroselinum bark aqueous extract crispum (EAPc) on red blood cell count
+Petroselinum crispum aqueous leaves extract’s (EAPc) on red blood cell count

 2,4-DNPH induced a very highly significant decrease in red blood cell counts in all animals on day 3.
-However, Petroselinum Crispum leaf extract resulted in a very significant recovery of these levels comparable to the effect of Ranferon® (batch III) even if they remained statistically lower than that of the normal control batch on day 17 (Figure 1).
+However, Petroselinum crispum aqueous leaves extract’s resulted in a very significant recovery of these levels comparable to the effect of Ranferon® (batch III) even if they remained statistically lower than that of the normal control batch on day 17 (Figure 1).

 Figure 1 : Histogram of red blood cell count in normal and anemic rats after 14 days of treatment with the aqueous extract of Petroselinum crispum

-GR : Red Blood Cells; T neg : Negative control; T pos : Positive control; T ref : Treated with ranferon ; T 250 : Treated with 250 mg/kg of Pc extract; T 500 : Treated with 500 mg/kg of Pc extract; T 1000 : Treated with 1000 mg/kg of Pc extract; **** : difference in comparison with D0 and D3 and **** : difference in comparison with D3 and D17.
+GR : Red Blood Cells; T neg : Negative control; T pos : Positive control; T ref : Treated with Ranferon® ; T 250 : Treated with 250 mg/kg of Pc extract; T 500 : Treated with 500 mg/kg of Pc extract; T 1000 : Treated with 1000 mg/kg of Pc extract; **** : difference in comparison with D0 and D3 and **** : difference in comparison with D3 and D17.

 3.2.
-Petroselinum bark aqueous extract crispum (EAPc ) on hemoglobin count
+Petroselinum crispum aqueous leaves extract’s (EAPc ) on hemoglobin count

-Administration of Ranferon ® and intake of Petroselinum leaf supplements Crispum reversed the strong reduction in hemoglobin levels induced by 2,4DNPH by complandely restoring this level compared to the normal control group.
+Administration of Ranferon ® and intake of Petroselinum crispum aqueous leaf extract’s supplements reversed the strong reduction in hemoglobin levels induced by 2,4DNPH by complandely restoring this level compared to the normal control group.
 On the other hand, the hemoglobin level of the negative control remained very significantly lower than that of the normal control (Figure 2).

 Figure 2 : Histogram of hemoglobin levels in normal and anemic rats after 14 days of treatment with aqueous extract of Petroselinum crispum

-T neg : Negative control; T pos : Positive control; T ref : Treated with ranferon ; T 250 : Treated with 250 mg/kg of Pc extract; T 500 : Treated with 500 mg/kg of Pc extract; T 1000 : Treated with 1000 mg/kg of Pc extract: ; **** : difference in comparison with D0 and D3 and **** : difference in comparison with D3 and D17
+T neg : Negative control; T pos : Positive control; T ref : Treated with Ranferon® ; T 250 : Treated with 250 mg/kg of Pc extract; T 500 : Treated with 500 mg/kg of Pc extract; T 1000 : Treated with 1000 mg/kg of Pc extract: ; **** : difference in comparison with D0 and D3 and **** : difference in comparison with D3 and D17

 3.3.
-Petroselinum bark aqueous extract crispum ( EAPc ) on hematocrit count
+Petroselinum crispum aqueous leaves extract’s ( EAPc ) on hematocrit count

 Administration of Ranferon® resulted in complande suppression of the highly significant decrease caused by 2,4-DNPH and FJG supplements caused a partial suppression of this effect compared to the normal control.
 The hematocrit of batch II (negative control) remained very significantly lower than that of the normal control (Figure 3).